kryptokrauts/nft-watch-dao/docs/decentralization.md

 - [Voter](./roles.md#voter) MultiSig responsibility would be to:
     - control a custom permission (child of active key of [nftwatch](https://www.protonscan.io/account/nftwatch)) that is allowed to approve an NFT collection to get shielded

+### Oracles

+In order to perform various checks, NFT Watch DAO should consider to rely on trusted oracles.

+The oracles could support Guards by automating tasks to determine if:

+- an NFT collection passes the [Basic Check](./shielding.md#basic-check)
+- an account is eligible to become a [Voter](./roles.md#voter)

 ### Shielding Expiration

 It might make sense to let shielding expire because it is likely that NFT collections lose support from the community.
 A new shielding vote to keep the shield could be automatically triggered e.g. every 3 months and if it does not pass, the shield will be removed.